Congratulations, you qualify for deals on DISH TV plus Internet in your area!

 • Latency – a delay between your actions and the in-game response.

-• Connection to the router – do you use a wireless connection or are you physically connecting through an ethernet cable?
+• Connection to the router – do you use a wireless connection or are you physically connecting through an Ethernet cable?
 An Ethernet connection can improve connectivity and stability.

 • Wi-Fi connection – wireless connections are prone to interference, which affects gaming by making the connection unreliable and sometimes affecting speed.